-Photo 2: Amy Lefringhouse, Illinois Extension natural resources, environment, and energy educator, meets with Cody Gray from the Illinois Department of Natural Resources at the opening.
+Below left: Amy Lefringhouse, Illinois Extension natural resources, environment, and energy educator, meets with Cody Gray from the Illinois Department of Natural Resources at the opening.
 Lefringhouse will teach conservation management certificate courses at the facility.

-Photo 4: The new the Agricultural Sciences Complex and the Fred L. Bradshaw Learning Center opened Aug.
+Below right: The new the Agricultural Sciences Complex and the Fred L. Bradshaw Learning Center opened Aug.
 9 in Baylis, just in time for fall classes.
 The 24,000-square-foot multipurpose space was designed to meet a variety of agricultural education needs.
 Students will have access to hands-on learning opportunities with an animal care unit, an exposition area, and on-site crop test plots.
 It will also serve as a resource for local 4-H clubs and FFA chapters.

 PHOTO ACCESS: The photos of the opening are available to download for media use.

-ABOUT EXTENSION: Illinois Extension leads public outreach for University of Illinois by translating research into action plans that allow Illinois families, businesses, and community leaders to solve problems, and make informed decisions.
+Illinois Extension leads public outreach for University of Illinois by translating research into action plans that allow Illinois families, businesses, and community leaders to solve problems, and make informed decisions.